Food For Thought...

 Do you understand how to focus your attention?

-This skill is NOT a function of your eyes but your BRAIN.
+This elusive skill is NOT a function of your eyes but your BRAIN.

 Golf is a challenging game.
 We have to look away from our target in order to execute a physical action.
 An Archer, Rifle Shooter, Basketball free-thrower do not.
 They can focus eyes and attention on the target.
 What better?
 Like tigers stalking their prey.

 Serving a tennis ball, rugby goal kickers and golfers have to look at the ball but maintain their attention on where to send it.
 Without systematic training in this skill, for this moment of action, golfers unwittingly switch their focus of attention to the ball, club, body, swing, outcome or potential hazards.
 The target is nowhere to be seen.
-There is little point attempting to visualize your shot before you step in and play it if you think about something else, like your swing, whilst executing it.
+There is little to be gained from attempting to visualize your shot before you play it if you then think about many other things, like your swing, whilst executing it.

 So WHERE do you choose to focus your attention when hitting a golf ball?
 HOW do you achieve this focus consistently?
-Maybe, you think the ball is the target or it's important to be thinking about your swing?
+Maybe, you think the ball is your target or that it is important to be thinking about your swing?
 Is this working for you?
-If you don't have a clear answer to these questions take the time to learn with us how to focus your attention in the right place, at the right time when learning, practicing and playing.
+If you don't have a clear answer to these questions do take the time to learn with us how to focus your attention in the right place, at the right time when learning, practicing and playing.